ugroempi/CAs/README.md

 maximum $`k`$ for larger $`t`$ and $`v`$) − these have an array for each individual $`k`$ − and the Colbourn table entries for $`t=2,\dots,6`$,
-$`v=2,\dots,25`$ and $`k`$ only where the necessary $`N`$ increases for the scenario.
+$`v=2,\dots,25`$ and $`k`$ only where the necessary $`N`$ increases for the scenario; these are limited to situations with $`N\le1.000.000`$.
 This choice was based on convenience and could certainly be improved.
 For large $`v`$ (far outside of the NIST domain), the relative performance improves versus medium $`v`$; this is presumably due to a worse status of best-known arrays, not to a better status of implementation in the package.

 ![](README_files/figure-gfm/status1-1.png)<!-- -->![](README_files/figure-gfm/status1-2.png)<!-- -->![](README_files/figure-gfm/status1-3.png)<!-- -->![](README_files/figure-gfm/status1-4.png)<!-- -->![](README_files/figure-gfm/status1-5.png)<!-- -->![](README_files/figure-gfm/status1-6.png)<!-- -->![](README_files/figure-gfm/status1-7.png)<!-- -->![](README_files/figure-gfm/status1-8.png)<!-- -->